AL Central Division

 - The 1994 postseason was cancelled because of the 1994 strike.

 - The Chicago White Sox won a one-game playoff with the Minnesota Twins for the Division title.

 - The Minnesota Twins won a one-game playoff with the Detroit Tigers for the Division title.

 Wild Cards

-The American League Wild Card team has come from the Central Division only 1 time since 1995:
+The American League Wild Card team has come from the Central Division only 2 times since 1995: